convisolabs/CVWA/README.md

 ---

+### If you are a job candidate

+The expectation boils down to two things:

+- We expect you to perform a white-box analysis on the code in this repository, identifying risks and vulnerabilities, pointing out opportunities for improvement and the root causes of problems - with suggestion of fix.
+- Document all this in a didactic, direct and comprehensive way in a PDF report that will be evaluated by our technical team.

+What will be evaluated:

+- Number of identified vulnerabilities/risks;
+- Report narrative, grammar and organization;
+- Depth of analyses;
+- Analytical and critical thinking during analysis;

+**The report can be written in Portuguese or in English.**

+---

 ### Contribution

 - Your contributions and suggestions are heartily ♥ welcome.
 [See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/convisolabs/CVWA/issues).